 Influence

 When one character uses a skill to make another character do something the first character is exerting their influence.
 These situations can quickly break the game or make it unenjoyable unless there is counter play.
-This sections defines a system for resolving these situations.
+This section defines a system for resolving these situations.
 For this section the salesman will be the character exerting influence and the mark will be the target of their influence.

 Social Influence

 Social influence is when the salesman uses their demeanor and way with words to convince the mark to do their will.
-The skills persuasion, seduction, bartering, and intimidation are the usual suspects.
+The skills social, persuasion, seduction, bartering, and intimidation are the usual suspects.

 Difficulty